juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 # Detecting the face region

 ## Face detection
-There are different techniques for doing face detection, the most well known and accesibles are Haar Cascades and Histogram of Gradients (HOG), OpenCV offers a nice and fast implementation of Haar cascades and Dlib offers a more precise but slower face detection algorithm with HOG.
-After doing some testing with both libraries I found that DLib face-detection is much more precise and accurate, the Haar approach gives me a lot of false positives, the problem with Dlib face-detection is that it is slow and using it in real video data can be a pain.
+There are different techniques for doing face detection, the most well known and accesibles are Haar Cascades and Histogram of Gradients (HOG), OpenCV offers a nice and fast implementation of Haar Cascades and Dlib offers a more precise but slower face detection algorithm with HOG.
+After doing some testing with both libraries I found that DLib face detection is much more precise and accurate, the Haar approach gives me a lot of false positives, the problem with Dlib face-detection is that it is slow and using it in real video data can be a pain.
 At the end of the exercise we ended up using both for different kind of situations.

 //face detection in action